-Following the completion of one full academic year as a full-time student, those holding F-1 status may apply for the benefit of obtaining practical experience in their field of study.
-Because the F-1 student may perform duties for which a U.S. citizen or lawful permanent resident would normally be paid, the Code of Federal Regulations allows the F-1 student to be paid, as well, as long as the practical training for which the student has been authorized complies with all other regulatory requirements.
+Following the completion of one full academic year as a full-time student in F-1 status, you may apply for the benefit of obtaining practical experience in your field of study.
+Because you may perform duties for which a U.S. citizen or lawful permanent resident would normally be paid, the Code of Federal Regulations allows you to be paid as well, as long as your practical training complies with all other regulatory requirements.
 (Note: If you re-enter the U.S. using a new SEVIS record following the termination of a previous record for whatever reason, you must complete an additional full academic year of full-time study in order to become eligible for CPT.)

-If the practical training for which they wish to apply is a) part of an internship course required of all students in the student’s educational program, b) the student will register for and receive academic credit for the training, c) the training directly contributes to the student’s thesis or dissertation research, or d) is provided by an organization with which your school has entered into a cooperative agreement, the practical training is considered part of the student’s academic curriculum and is known as Curricular Practical Training (CPT).
-This form of practical training, because it is so closely tied to the student’s program of study, is authorized directly by ISSS.
-CPT is only available during the student’s program of study and requires a specific placement position.
+If the practical training you want to apply for a) is required of all students in your program of study, b) fulfills the requirements of a course for which you will receive academic credit, c) contributes directly to your thesis or dissertation research, or d) is provided by an organization with which your school has entered into a cooperative agreement, the practical training is considered part of your academic curriculum and is known as Curricular Practical Training (CPT).
+This form of practical training, because it is so closely tied to your program of study, is authorized directly by ISSS.
+CPT is only available during your program of study and requires a specific placement position.
 CPT that fulfills the requirements for a specific course may begin only after the course has begun and must end prior to the end of the course.

-ISSS strongly suggests submission of a CPT request at least two weeks prior to the proposed employment start date to ensure timely processing.
+You should submit a CPT request at least two weeks prior to your proposed employment start date to ensure timely processing.

-Curricular Practical Training may be part time or full time.
-Part-time CPT is defined as 20 hours or less per week.
+CPT may be part time or full time.
+Part-time CPT is defined as 20 hours or fewer per week.
 Full-time CPT is any training that exceeds 20 hours per week.
-Note: If a student accumulates 12 months or more of full-time CPT, the student will lose eligibility for Optional Practical Training (OPT) at this degree level.
+Note: If you accumulate 12 months or more of full-time CPT, you will lose eligibility for Optional Practical Training (OPT) at this degree level.